-I refer to paragraph (g) on page 7 and the related request for comments on page 13 of the CSA consultation document.
-We are concerned that the proposed amendments to NI 41-101 conflict with the evolving international system of mutual recognition of professionals acting as "Qualified Persons" (in Canada) or "Competent Persons" (in many other jurisdictions), and in particular are also inconsistent with both previous and new provisions of NI 43-101.
+I refer to paragraph (g) on page 7 and the related request for comments on page 13 of the CSA consultation document, where it is proposed that there should be additional requirements on Qualified Persons (QPs) signing reports.

+We are concerned that the proposed amendments to NI 41-101 conflict with the established international system of mutual recognition of professionals acting as "Qualified Persons" (in Canada) or "Competent Persons" (in many other jurisdictions), and in particular are also inconsistent with both previous and new provisions of NI 43-101.
+EurGeols with suitable experience act as QPs in Canada and are therefore directly affected by these changes.

-We also consider that the proposed additional requirements on "Qualified Persons" are unnecessary given that satisfactory legal safeguards already exist to protect Canadian investors.
+We also consider that the proposed additional requirements on QPs are unnecessary given that satisfactory legal safeguards already exist to protect Canadian investors.
 We fear that the changes, if implemented, will give rise to serious unintended consequences relating to the availability of properly qualified and experienced professionals to prepare and sign off these vital reports, and may also lead mineral companies to choose to list elsewhere.